-I see dogs with anxiety based issues all the time.
+I see dogs with anxiety-based issues all the time.
 Behaviors show up as dogs who tremble in fear, cower in corners, flee when visitors arrive, or panic when an unexpected noise happens.
-Anxiety is burden on the body, health and longevity.
+Anxiety is a burden on the body, health, and longevity.

 Anxiety can be a core factor in fear, resource guarding and aggression.
 It manifests in many ways.

 We often focus on one behavior more than others but it is seldom that only one behavior is present.
 We just may not connect the dots.

 Anxiety takes a toll on your dog's state of mind, his health and well-being, quality of life, and the time you will have with him.
 Many of us will not have considered that it can also be related to health issues.